COVID-19 Coronavirus Response

 While the City Hall building is closed, staff will continue to conduct business operations.
 Contact information for city departments is available through the staff directory or by calling 908-277-9400.

-The City of Summit is dedicated to actively monitoring the evolving situation in New Jersey, and sharing guidance from the Westfield Regional Health Department, New Jersey Department of Health and CDC, including mitigation protocols.
+The City of Summit continues to take proactive measures—following the guidance of public health and government agencies—to safeguard the health and safety of our community.
 This page is updated daily and contains links to more detailed information, including community, state and national resources.

-Total number of cases in Summit, NJ: 40
+Total number of positive cases in Summit, NJ: 94

-Total number of cases in Union County: 1661
+Total number of positive cases in Union County: 5,575

-Total Number of deaths in New Jersey: 355
+Total number of deaths in New Jersey: 1,932

 - COVID-19 drive thru screening